seanmarpo/presearch-node-utils/README.md

 Presearch is a decentralized search engine.
 This script helps automatically provision a new presearch node.
 More details about running a node at: [https://nodes.presearch.org/run](https://nodes.presearch.org/run)

+Consider signing up for a Presearch account via my referral: [https://www.presearch.org/signup?rid=2447990](https://www.presearch.org/signup?rid=2447990)

+---

 This repo is designed to provide you with a setup of quick utilities that you can run without needing to clone anything or install git.
 Everything should be able to be `curl | bash`, if you so desire.

----

 ## Utils